How to File an Idaho LLC or Corporation Amendment

-Excellent 4.7 out of 5 stars 14,950 reviews
+Excellent 4.8 out of 5 stars 17,641 reviews

 Owning and running an Idaho business is so much more than just formation.
 Staying state compliant is just as important, and will affect your business’s growth.
 There may come a time when you need to update information contained in the founding document for your Idaho limited liability company (LLC).
 Referred to as Articles of Organization in other states, Idaho refers to its LLC formation document as a Certificate of Organization, but both serve the same function.
+For corporations, the formation document is the Articles of Incorporation.

-What is an Idaho Certificate of Organization?
+Amending an Idaho LLC Certificate of Organization

 • LLC name